Financial Aid Process 2016-2017

 Once you have determined that ALL of the above criteria apply to you, you may begin the process of applying for financial aid.
 You must reapply for financial aid every academic year you plan to attend.

-Apply for a PIN number at www.pin.ed.gov.
-The PIN application is for students and/or parents who need to electronically sign the Free Application for Federal Student Aid (FAFSA).
-You may also use the PIN to electronically sign Master Promissory Notes for federal loans.
+Apply for a FSA ID at fsaid.ed.gov.
+The FSA ID application is for students and/or parents who need to electronically sign the Free Application for Federal Student Aid (FAFSA).
+You may also use the FSA ID to electronically sign Master Promissory Notes for federal student loans.

 STEP 5- Review Your Student Aid Report (SAR)

-If your SAR states that you have been selected for verification, submit the appropriate verification sheet (Dependent or Independent) along with a signed copy of your and/or spouse's (if independent) 2012 federal tax return transcript from the IRS.
-If dependent, you must submit a signed copy of your parent(s) 2012 federal tax transcript from the IRS.
-If you (and parent, if applicable) utilized the IRS retrieval when completing your FAFSA, you do not need to submit your IRS transcript.
+If your SAR states that you have been selected for verification, submit the appropriate verification sheet (Dependent or Independent) along with a signed copy of your and/or spouse's (if independent) 2015 federal tax return transcript from the IRS.
+If dependent, you must submit a signed copy of your parent(s) 2015 federal tax transcript from the IRS.
+If you (and parent or spouse, if applicable) utilized the IRS retrieval when completing your FAFSA, you do not need to submit your federal tax return transcript from the IRS.

 STEP 6- Additional Requirements

-Additional requirements include the submission of ALL official transcripts from previously attended institutions of higher education.
+Additional requirements include the submission of ALL FINAL OFFICIAL transcripts from previously attended institutions of higher education.
 These transcripts must be submitted to the Admissions Office.
-Submit official high school transcripts if graduated within the last 2 years.
+Submit official high school transcripts if graduated within the last 2 years or you have never previously attended an institute of higher education or required due to verification status.

 Make sure that all documents submitted to the Financial Aid Office are signed and complete.
-Files cannot be reviewed until all documents are turned in to our office.
+Files cannot be reviewed until all documents are submitted to our office.
 Once files are reviewed the student will be contacted by mail.

 **Note: The Galveston College Financial Aid Office recommends that you maintain an updated mailing address and telephone number with the Admissions Office.
 All correspondence will be mailed to this address.